sidahuja1/MICB475_24W1_Team_2/README.md

 **Finish individual parts by Friday**

 Oct 22nd
-- give updates on data processing
+1. Give updates on data processing
-- go over what needs to be done in the next week
+2. Go over what needs to be done in the next week

 - Silva not greengenes